lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    and tell the `ActiveLearningAgent` to only sample from this tag.
 To do so, set the `query_tag_name` argument in the constructor of the agent.

-Let's configure the sampling request and request an initial selection next:
+Let's configure the selection request and request an initial selection next:

 .. code-block:: Python

-   from lightly.active_learning.config import SamplerConfig from lightly.openapi_generated.swagger_client import SamplingMethod
+   from lightly.active_learning.config import SelectionConfig from lightly.openapi_generated.swagger_client import SamplingMethod

    # we want an initial pool of 150 images
-   config = SamplerConfig(n_samples=150, method=SamplingMethod.CORESET, name='initial-selection')
+   config = SelectionConfig(n_samples=150, method=SamplingMethod.CORESET, name='initial-selection')
    al_agent.query(config)
    initial_selection = al_agent.labeled_set